Mary Mateline is in on Monday and rushes back on Tuesday.

 I don't either.

-And on social let's talk about social conservatism in a following way.
+And on social, let's talk about social conservatism in a following way.

-I am less concerned about whether a president himself is pro-life or pro-choice, and I've got a Rudy Giuliani story coming up about uh that I'll I'll use to illustrate.
+And I've got a Rudy Giuliani story coming up that I'll use to illustrate.

 Because if we have strict constructionist justices on the Supreme Court, Roe v.
+Wade will be overturned.

 I do not want Roe v.
+Wade overturned because I am pro-life.

+I want Roe v.
 Wade overturned because it is unconstitutional.

 And Rudy Giuliani, who absolutely is pro-choice, grasps this.

-I I MC'd a couple of things for Rudy in in uh in the DFW area, and and it was when he was running, and I said, Rudy, I I gotta tell you, I'm I'm prepared not to care that you're pro-choice if you will subjugate that to telling me your duty to give us strict constructionist justices on the Supreme Court who will overturn Roe v.
+And I said, Rudy, I got to tell you, I'm prepared not to care that you're pro-choice if you will subjugate that to telling me your duty to give us strict constructionist justices on the Supreme Court who will overturn Roe v.
+Wade because the Constitution is only honored if that happens, and then each state would make its own abortion laws.

 He says that's exactly what I would do.

-I said that's all I need to hear.
+I said, that's all I need to hear.

 That's it.